 In the aftermath of the storm of giant food having hit Swallow Falls, celebrity scientist Chester V offers to let his company Live Corp manage the clean-up operation while everybody is evacuated.
 He also invites Flint Lockwood to come and work at Live Corp.
 There Flint eagerly throws himself into inventing, hoping for the opportunity to be selected as one of Chester’s Thinkonauts.
 However, Flint is embarrassed when one of his inventions causes a major faux pas at the Thinkonaut selection ceremony.
 Chester then selects Flint for a dangerous mission – of returning to Swallow Falls to switch off the FLDSMDFR, which has gone amok and is creating giant cheeseburger monsters that are now threatening to head to the mainland.
 The previous Live Corp scientists who have tried to do so have all been killed.
 Sam, Flint’s father, Earl, Manny and Brent insist on accompanying him.
 Once on the island, they realise that the FLDSMDFR has started creating living food creatures.

 Sony Pictures Animation has emerged to reasonable success in the 2000s with animated films such as Open Season (2006), Surf’s Up (2007), Arthur Christmas (2011), The Pirates!
-Band of Misfits (2012), Hotel Transylvania (2012), The Emoji Movie (2017) and Peter Rabbit (2018).
+Band of Misfits (2012), Hotel Transylvania (2012), The Emoji Movie (2017), Peter Rabbit (2018), The Mitchells vs the Machines (2021), Vivo (2021) and Wish Dragon (2021).
 One of their biggest successes, both critically and with audiences, was Cloud With a Chance of Meatballs (2009), based on a 1978 children’s book.
 This is the inevitable sequel – original directors Phil Lord and Chris Miller have stepped back to producing and story capacities and the film is handled by two newcomers from the Sony ranks.

 The animated sequel is a dubious prospect – the stories and characters that animated films deal with are so simplistic that most sequels struggle to find new things for the familiar characters to do, case in point being the tedious Ice Age and Shrek sequels and the slightly better Madagascar sequels, while their recent venture into sequels has marked the creative decline of Pixar.
 The animated sequel has however become a regular box-office fixture throughout the latter half of the 00s with companies relishing the prospect of lucrative franchises that young unsuspecting audiences will flock to.